BxCppDev/Bayeux/README.rst

 ``README.rst`` file supplied with the source code.

-If you  want to use  the development version (possibly  unstable), use
+If you  want to use  the development version (possibly  unstable), please use
 Git:

 .. code:: sh